search icon

 Starts at $0 + state fees and only takes 5-10 minutes

 Information is one of a new business owner’s greatest assets.
-Furthermore, customers benefit greatly from unbiased statistics about a company’s credibility and performance.
-The Better Business Bureau (BBB) is a national nonprofit organization dedicated to giving the public the information they need to evaluate businesses.
-Understanding how the Better Business Bureau assesses companies is essential to proving your business’s mettle as you get it off the ground.
-Read on to learn more about the Better Business Bureau, its definition, and what it means for your company.
+Customers also benefit from having access to unbiased statistics about a company’s credibility and performance.
+That’s where the Better Business Bureau (BBB) comes in; this national nonprofit organization provides the public with the information they need to evaluate businesses.
+This guide explains what the BBB is, the benefits and drawbacks of joining the BBB, and more.

-And there are over 100 branches of the BBB within the United States.
+Plus, there are over 100 branches of the BBB within the United States.
 Collectively, these branches work to rate businesses for the benefit of customers and businesses alike.
-Today, almost 400,000 North American businesses have received accreditation from the BBB.
-And the BBB has created profiles for over 6.3 million businesses.
+Today, almost 400,000 North American businesses have received accreditation from the BBB, and the BBB has created profiles for over 6.3 million businesses.

 The Better Business Bureau uses a simple grading system to evaluate businesses.
-Business grades range from A+ to F. As you can imagine, A+ is the best grade, and F is the worst.
+Business grades range from A+ to F. Understandably, A+ is the best grade, and F is the worst.
 There are seven specific elements that go into the BBB’s final grade rating.

 • Complaint history.
 Several factors play into this element, like the number of complaints against the company and the size of the business.